evanx/redex/README.md

 - enable the configuration of multiple "processor" instances (as components of a system)
 - enable sequential message-passing between processors

 Someone else might want to re-implement something similar in Go, Rust, D, Elixer, etc. I think that would be a great idea.
-Still, having a Node implementation is useful, at least for JavaScript developers.
+Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

-We have chosen ES7 (via Babel), and might extend with TypeScript in future.
-Other implementations that transpile to JavaScript would also be interesting, e.g. CoffeeScript, ClojureScript, et al.
+We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

 If you have something alternative please let me know.
 I should list, compare and contrast alternatives.